forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-overview.md

 ## About Trusted Generative AI at Salesforce

-Salesforce’s Einstein solutions are designed, developed, and delivered based on five principles for trusted generative AI.
+Einstein solutions are designed, developed, and delivered to be compliant with our five principles for trusted generative AI.

 **Accuracy**: We prioritize accuracy, precision, and recall in our models, and we back our model outputs up with explanations and sources whenever possible.
 We recommend that a human check model output before sharing with end users.